right-rudder/hightide-helitour/src/content/post/fall-in-love-with-the-coast.md

 publishDate: 2025-10-15T12:00:00Z
 author: Jessica Ward
 title: "Fall in Love with the Coast: Why Autumn Is the Best Time for a Scenic Flight"
-excerpt: "Cooler air, golden light, and peaceful skies—discover why autumn is the perfect season to take a scenic flight with High Tide Aviation over the Carolina and Georgia coasts."
+excerpt: "Cooler air, golden light, and peaceful skies, discover why autumn is the perfect season to take a scenic flight with High Tide Aviation over the Carolina and Georgia coasts."
 image: /blog/st-simons-island-lighthouse.jpg
 category: Aerial Tours
 tags: